10 Bizarre Things Humans Have Left on the Moon

 Messages of good will

 Apollo 11 astronauts also left a silicon disc with peaceful statements from leaders of 73 countries.
 The top of the disk reads: “Goodwill messages from around the world brought to the Moon by the astronauts of Apollo 11.”
 Around the rim it says: “From Planet Earth—July 1969.”
-Don’t miss these stunning photos of earth from space.

 Like many travelers, each crew of astronauts had more to pack on the way home from the moon than they did on the way there (lunar samples, mostly).
 In order to make room for that stuff, the astronauts had to leave a few things behind.
 First items to go?
 Bags of urine, feces, and vomit.
 Some guesses say there are as many as 96 bags of human excrement on the moon.
 These are the toilet mistakes you didn’t know you were making.